 Kaiwhakamahereroa Waranga / Aftercare Practitioner

-Do you want to be part of a ground-breaking new programme running which seeks to tackle addiction grounded in the belief that what works for Māori works for all?
+Do you want to be part of a ground-breaking new programme running across three prisons, which seeks to tackle addiction grounded in the belief that what works for Māori works for all?

 Do you have:

 - A high level of understanding of tikanga Māori and its importance within this setting

 - A relevant degree-level health qualification in alcohol and other drugs (AOD), social work or mental health

 - Registration with a professional body or be willing and eligible to be registered